nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Searching for specific Recipes

-Format: `find KEYWORDS`, `find i/KEYWORD`, `find ns/KEYWORD`, `find nis/KEYWORD`
+Format: `find [OPTIONS/]KEYWORDS`

-Looks through the stored recipes to find those with matching names/steps/ingredients
+Looks through the stored recipes to find those with matching names/steps/ingredients.
+* `KEYWORDS` can't be blank, and is case-sensitive.
+* `OPTIONS` could be any combination of "n" (by recipe name), "i" (by ingredients) and "s" (by steps).
+  * For example, if you want to find "egg" recipes based on recipe names and ingredients: `find ni/egg`
+> [!TIP]
+> If `OPTIONS` were not provided, the command will find recipes based on recipe name by default.
+> * E.g: `find ramen`
+* More examples:
+  1) `find i/egg`: Find recipes which have the ingredients consist of "egg".
+  2) `find ns/spaghetti`: Find recipes which have "spaghetti" in name or steps.
+  3) `find sn/spaghetti`: Same results as (ii).
+  4) `find nis/tomato`: Find recipes which have "tomato" anywhere.
+  5) `find isn/tomato`: Same results as (iv).

 Example of usage: